phylopylo/nixos/README.md

 I got FDE working alongside some other services this weekend.
 FDE is configured easily during installation, or painfully after you set up your system.

 I also got gitea working for local file sharing.

+09/14/25

+Added hostname eval for individual backups for each machine.
+Reorganized configs.